 Mountain goats are found in the high elevation lands around Mount Adams, Mount St. Helens, Goat Rocks, and Mount Rainier.
 Their thick white coat provides both camouflage in the snow and insulation against the harsh winter elements.
-They are most typically found in rocky terrain where their natural ability to climb makes them difficult prey for predators.
-Mountain goats are dependent on grasses, low-growing shrubs, and mosses for sustenance.
+They are most typically found in rocky terrain where their natural ability to climb makes them difficult prey for predators such as bears, wolverines, and wolves.
+Mountain goats are dependent on grasses, lowgrowing shrubs, and mosses for sustenance.
 Because of their size and the typically low levels of nutrients in alpine and subalpine plants, mountain goats can also be found making pilgrimages to known mineral licks that give them the essential nutrients they need.

-Mountain goat populations in the Washington Cascades have declined over the past 50 years and, while not currently an endangered species, they are expected to face stressors as alpine and subalpine habitats transform.
+Mountain goat populations in the Washington Cascades have declined over the past 50 years and, while not currently an endangered species, their populations are expected to face stressors as alpine and subalpine habitats transform.
 They will likely suffer from a decrease in late season forage in rocky outcrops (31).
 An encroaching tree line and warming climate is expected to restrict their habitat and, as a result, reduce their grazing land and the amount of accessible food.

 The reduction of snowpack is expected to significantly impact the wolverine, which relies on snow for denning and caching prey (191-193).
-Wolverines have specific adaptations to snow, such as enlarged feet and insulating fur.
+Wolverines have specific adaptations to snow, such as enlarged feet and seasonally white fur.
 Although previously thought to be a habitat generalist, recent studies have found the reproductive dens of wolverines to be limited to areas that retain snow during the spring.
 The reasons for their general avoidance of areas without late spring snow is unknown, but it is likely to avoid summer heat, remain around suitable prey populations, and stay in areas where their food caches are kept frozen (191).
 In 2010, the wolverine was listed as a "Candidate" species under the Endangered Species Act.
 In 2014, a proposed rule to list the wolverine as "Threatened" was withdrawn by the U.S. Fish and Wildlife Service, but that decision was widely questioned and eventually disputed by a federal court.
 The proposed rule is currently being considered again.
-With shrinking habitat areas, oftentimes to narrow elevation bands, protecting wolverine habitat will require identifying habitat, mapping corridors, and enacting policies to limit influences known to negatively impact wolverine survival and reproduction, such as snowmobile activity near den sites and tree encroachment (194).
+With shrinking habitat areas, oftentimes to narrow elevation bands, protecting wolverine habitat will require identifying habitat, mapping corridors, and enacting policies to limit influences known